howard36/Competitive-Programming/README.md

-# DMOJ
+# Competitive Programming
-My solutions to the DMOJ problems that I've solved.
+My submissions to the DMOJ, Codeforces, and USACO problems that I've done.